 You should have:

-- Minimum Requirements: PC or Laptop with at least 2 GB of RAM, a broadband Internet connection and Windows 7
+- Minimum Requirements: PC or Laptop with at least 2 GB of RAM, a high speed internet connection and Windows 7

 - Recommended: PC or Laptop with at least 4 GB of RAM, a broadband Internet connection and Windows 7

 - An ACM email account.
 The email address will be in this format: firstname.lastname@example.org

 - Online courses are accessed via the Internet using a Web browser.
 Click Blackboard Supported Browsers to check if your browser is compatible with Blackboard.